All Products

 • It must provide read and write capabilities that meet the requirements of low-frequency reads and writes.

-MySQL fails to provide a solution that meets all of the preceding requirements, though MySQL is the most widely used open source database system in the world.
+MySQL fails to provide a solution that meets all of the previous requirements, though MySQL is the most widely used open source database system in the world.
 Engines such as TokuDB and MyRocks provide high compression ratios.
 However, the volume of data that can be stored by using one of these engines is limited by the disk capacity of each physical machine.

 Solution: PolarDB X-Engine Edition

 • PolarDB supports online expansion of the storage capacity based on shared distributed storage.
 PolarDB connects computing resources and storage resources over a high-speed network and transmits data by using the remote direct memory access (RDMA) protocol.
 This eliminates the bottleneck of I/O performance.
-X-Engine integrated in PolarDB provides these benefits.
+X-Engine Edition integrated in PolarDB provides these benefits.

-X-Engine is integrated in PolarDB by using the following technological innovations.
+X-Engine Edition is integrated in PolarDB by using the following technological innovations.
 This enables PolarDB to run in a dual-engine architecture.

-• The I/O module of X-Engine is adapted to Polar File System (PFS) of PolarDB InnoDB.
-This ensures that InnoDB and X-Engine use the same distributed storage.
+• The I/O module of X-Engine Edition is adapted to Polar File System (PFS) of PolarDB InnoDB.
+This ensures that InnoDB and X-Engine Edition use the same distributed storage.
 Backups are accelerated based on the underlying distributed storage.

-Compute node architectures of X-Engine Edition
+Compute node architecture of X-Engine Edition

 The multi-node architecture of X-Engine Edition ensures the high availability of PolarDB clusters.
 When the primary node in a cluster fails, the cluster can automatically fail over to a read-only node.
 Then, the read-only node serves as the new primary node.
 This ensures that the service availability is at least 99.99%.
-The following figure shows the multi-node architecture of X-Engine Edition.Multi-node architecture
+The following figure shows the multi-node architecture of X-Engine Edition.多节点架构

 Benefits

 • PolarDB X-Engine Edition supports the official MySQL protocols.
-Compared to other solutions that back up historical data to NoSQL services such as HBase, X-Engine allows applications to access both online databases and X-Engine Edition without the need to modify the code.
+Compared to other solutions that back up historical data to NoSQL services such as HBase, X-Engine Edition allows applications to access online databases and X-Engine Edition without the need to modify the code.

-• The multi-node architecture of X-Engine Edition uses X-Engine, which provides powerful data compression capabilities to reduce storage costs and ensure high availability of clusters.
+• The multi-node architecture of X-Engine Edition provides powerful data compression capabilities to reduce storage costs and ensure high availability of clusters.
 When the primary node in a cluster fails, the cluster can automatically fail over to a read-only node.
 Then, the read-only node serves as the new primary node.
 This ensures that the service availability is at least 99.99%.

 Scenarios

-• PolarDB X-Engine Edition is used as a relational database service that provides a large storage capacity.
+• PolarDB X-Engine Edition is used as a relational database service that provides a large amount of storage capacity.
 This is applicable to scenarios in which a large volume of data needs to be written but the data is accessed at a low frequency, such as monitoring logs.

 1